Join a Division Committee!

 Communications Committee

-Help develop content and manage platforms.
+Develop content and manage communications platforms

 Busiest period: Consistent activity, with peaks around big events (i.e., NPC).